-- The area is currently undersupplied with passive open space (parks) and well supplied with active open space (sports fields), which will continue to be the case until 2026. - Most residents are within 500m of an open space. - The area is undersupplied with neighbourhood parks. - The area has no district park. - The bushland reserves adjacent to the Terranora Broadwater provide important green corridors through to Bilambil Creek that support and protect diverse plant and animal life. - The Terranora Broadwater foreshore offers high scenic quality and is an important recreation area for local residents and visitors. - The area is poorly connected by footpaths and shared paths. - In the area there are known, and potential, Aboriginal cultural heritage sites. - The established residential areas of Bilambil Heights have varying levels of street tree planting, with minimal planting in some locations. - There are numerous locations within the area that are undersupplied with neighbourhood playgrounds.
-The area is undersupplied with district playgrounds. - There are no youth recreation facilities, beyond the sports fields/court. - There is no dog off leash area. - · Insert a new point at teh end - This area is forecast to undergo significant growth and population increases, predominantly within the Cobaki Urban Release Area.
-Additional open spaces and recreation facilities will be provided in line with the relevant planning documents.
+- The area is currently undersupplied with passive open space (parks) and well supplied with active open space (sports fields), which will continue to be the case until 2026. - · Most residents are within 500m of an open space. - The area is undersupplied with neighbourhood parks. - The area has no district park. - The bushland reserves adjacent to the Terranora Broadwater provide important green corridors through to Bilambil Creek that support and protect a diverse plant and animal life. - The Terranora Broadwater foreshore offers high scenic quality and is an important recreation area for local residents and visitors. - The area is poorly connected by footpaths and shared paths. - The established residential areas of Bilambil Heights have varying levels of street tree planting, with minimal planting in some locations. - There are numerous locations within the area that are undersupplied with neighbourhood playgrounds.
+The area is undersupplied with district playgrounds. - There are no youth recreation facilities, beyond the sports fields/court. - There is no dog off leash area .